What are HE students' progression rates and qualifications?

 Some first degree level qualifications are not subject to classification.
 These include medical and general degrees, ordinary degrees, and aegrotat qualifications.
 These unclassified degrees are not included in percentage calculations for class of degree.

-The following table gives a breakdown of qualifiers by HE provider.
-Use the buttons to switch between displaying the number of qualifiers (by level of qualification obtained) and the degree classifications that first degree students achieved.
+The following table gives a breakdown of qualifications by HE provider.
+Use the buttons to switch between displaying the number of qualifications (by level of qualification obtained) and the degree classifications that first degree students achieved.

-Additional data on qualifiers at alternative HE providers is available in our Higher Education Student Statistics: Alternative Providers, 2016/17 release.
+Additional data on qualifications at alternative HE providers is available in our Higher Education Student Statistics: UK, 2018/19 statistical bulletin.

 Combined is used for courses that cover a range of subjects, such as modular courses offered by The Open University.